-1. As per Accounting Standard 15 - 'Employee Benefits' issued by the Institute of Chartered Accountants of India states "Accounting for defined benefit plans is complex because actuarial assumptions are required to measure the obligation and the expense and there is a possibility of actuarial gains and losses."
-Further, the Accounting Standard defines Plan Assets (the form of investments to be made against liability towards retirement benefits) as:
+1. The Accounting Standard 15 - 'Employee Benefits' issued by the Institute of Chartered Accountants of India states "Accounting for defined benefit plans is complex because actuarial assumptions are required to measure the obligation and the expense and there is a possibility of actuarial gains and losses."

-a.
-Assets held by a long-term employee benefit fund; and
+Further, Para 7.14 of the Accounting Standard 15 defined Plan assets as:

-b.
-Qualifying insurance policies
+- (a) assets held by a long-term employee benefit fund; and - (b) qualifying insurance policies."